defndaines/env/doc/projects.md

 Analyze people with similar tastes based on 4-star review threshold.
 Maybe see if there's a way to filter out reviews and create a new score more likely to be in-line with what I'd think.
-In particular, it is easy to see (put hard to programmatically analyze) that racists and misogynists down-rate some good books, so completely disregard their ratings when doing the calculation.
+In particular, it is easy to see (but hard to programmatically analyze?) that racists and misogynists down-rate some good books, so completely disregard their ratings when doing the calculation.